Bonny Island

-Bonny Island is a local government situated at the southern edge of Rivers State in the Niger Delta region of Nigeria near Port Harcourt.
-Ferries are the main form of transport, though recently an airstrip has been built and it’s fully functional - with flights from Lagos, Abuja and Port Harcourt respectively to and from the island.
-The local dialect spoken in Bonny Island is the ibani language.
+Bonny Island is an island and local government area situated at the southern edge of Rivers State in the Niger Delta region of Nigeria near Port Harcourt.
+Ferries are the main form of transport, though recently an airstrip has been built and it is fully functional, with flights from Lagos, Abuja and Port Harcourt respectively to and from the island.
+The local dialect spoken in Bonny Island is the Ibani dialect of the Ijaw language.

-The Kingdom of Grand Bonny is located forty kilometers southwest of Port Harcourt, the capital of Rivers State of Nigeria.
+The Kingdom of Grand Bonny is located 40 km southwest of Port Harcourt, the capital of Rivers State of Nigeria.
 It lies within latitude 40° 278°, longitude of 7° 1000° and borders the shores of Southern Atlantic Ocean into which its main River, the Bonny Estuary, finally flows.

 It shares boundaries with the Billes and Kalabaris in the West, the Andonis in the East, the Okirikans and the Ogonis in the North and the Atlantic Ocean form the boundary in the South.

 History

-Located at the edge of the Atlantic Ocean on the Bight of Bonny, the island of Bonny serves as the seat of a traditional state known as the Kingdom of Bonny.
+Located at the edge of the Atlantic Ocean on the Bight of Biafra, the island of Bonny serves as the seat of a traditional state known as the Kingdom of Bonny.

 Founding

-Bonny's founding has been described in different ways over the years.
-One version of events states that Bonny originated from the Ngwa section of the Igbo people.
-One Alagbariya, a hunter, was said to have migrated to the Azumini Creek on a hunting expedition, and settled finally with his family on the virgin island.
+Said to be founded by Alagbariya, an Ijaw hunter, who migrated to the Azumini Creek on a hunting expedition, and settled finally with his family on the virgin island.
 The original name given to the first settlement, which began as a small town was called Okuloma, a name christened after the Okulo (lit.
 Curlews) who inhabited the island in large numbers.

 Another version states that the founders of the island kingdom were originally Ijaw people from Ebeni in modern Bayelsa State.
-The founder, Okpara Ndoli, a man from the Isedani lineage of Kolokuma in the Ebeni-toru region (in the present day Kolokuma/Opokuma Local Government Area of Bayelsa), ruled for the duration of his life.
+The founder, Opara Ndoli, a man from the Isedani lineage of Kolokuma in the Ebeni-toru region (in the present day Kolokuma/Opokuma Local Government Area of Bayelsa), ruled for the duration of his life.
 He founded the kingdom before or about 1000 AD.
-The Ibanis themselves identify as ijaw today,They had a influx of Igbo slaves from Ngwa during the Trans Atlantic Slave trade,some of these Igbo slaves were adopted into some of the Ibani ijaw familes and became freeborns.
+The Ibanis themselves identify as ijaw today, They had an influx of Igbo slaves from Ngwa during the Trans Atlantic Slave trade, some of these Igbo slaves were adopted into some of the Ibani ijaw families and became freeborns.